-\subsection{Performance}

-All the algorithms mentioned above are implemented in the proposed PABAL architecture, including 6 learners, 6 actors and 4 buffers.
-For distributional value function and stochastic policy, we use a Gaussian distribution with mean and covariance given by a NN, where the covariance matrix is diagonal.
-We use a fully connected network with 5 hidden layers, consisting of 256 units per layer, with Gaussian Error Linear Units (GELU) each layer \cite{hendrycks2016gelu}, for both actor and critic.
-The Adam method \cite{Diederik2015Adam} with a cosine annealing learning rate is used to update all the parameters.
-All algorithms adopt almost the same NN architecture and hyperparameters.
-Details are listed in Appendix \ref{appen.hyper} and \ref{appen.pdf_log_pi}.
+\subsubsection{Performance}

 We train 5 different runs of each algorithm with different random seeds, with evaluations every 20000 iterations.
-Each evaluation calculates the average return over the best 3 of 5 episodes without exploration noise, where the maximum length of each episode is 1000 time steps.
-The learning curves are shown in Figure \ref{fig.average_return} and results in Table \ref{table.ave_return}.
-Results show that our DSAC algorithm matches or outperforms all other baseline algorithms across all benchmark tasks.
-The DSAC, SAC, Double-Q SAC and Single-Q SAC algorithms use return distribution learning, Clipped Double Q-learning, actor-critic Double Q-learning and traditional TD learning for policy evaluation, respectively (See Appendix \ref{appen.basic_differ}).
-This is the only difference between these algorithms.
-Therefore, the results in Figure \ref{fig.average_return} and Table \ref{table.ave_return} indicate that return distribution learning is an important measure to improve performance.
-Besides, TD4 matches or outperforms TD3 and DDPG in most tasks, which shows that the return distribution learning is also important for good performance of deterministic policy gradient algorithms.
+Each evaluation calculates the average return over 5 episodes without exploration noise, where the maximum length of each episode is 1000 time steps.
+The learning curves are shown in Fig. \ref{fig.average_return} and results in Table \ref{table.ave_return}.
+Results show that the proposed DSAC algorithm outperforms or matches all other baseline algorithms across all benchmark tasks in terms of the final performance.
+For example, compared with famous RL algorithms such as SAC, TD3, PPO, and DDPG, DSAC gains 20.0\%, 63.8\%, 39.8\%, 97.6\% improvements on the most complex Humanoid-v2 task, respectively.
+This indicates that the final performance of DSAC on these benchmarks exceeds the state of the art.
+Fig. \ref{fig.dsac_vs_sac} visually shows the control performance of DSAC and SAC on Humanoid-v2.
+It is obvious that DSAC realizes a movement closer to human running.
+Among DSAC, SAC, Single-Q SAC and Double-Q SAC, DSAC has achieved the best performance on all tasks, which shows that the return distribution learning is an important measure to improve policy performance.
+Besides, TD4 also outperforms TD3 and DDPG on most tasks, which shows that algorithms with deterministic policies also benefit greatly from the return distribution learning.
+As TD4 exceeds the performance of D4PG, which learns a discrete return distribution, with a wide margin on Humanoid-v2, Ant-v2 and HalfCheetah-v2, this indicates that learning a continuous distribution causes significant performance improvements in most cases.
+Compared with TD4, DSAC achieves 33.8\%, 22.1\%, 10.4\%, 8.0\% improvements on Humanoid-v2, Ant-v2, Walker2d-v2, and HalfCheetah-v2, respectively, suggesting that the maximum entropy framework is an effective measure to achieve good performance.

-\subsection{Q-value Estimation Accuracy}
+\subsubsection{Q-value Estimation Accuracy}